internetarchive/openlibrary/docker/README.md

 ```

 ## TODO
-* Add dev volume mount to `run` command, and provide instructions for refreshing the application.
 * Fix symlinks that are causing a problem in Windows, see issue https://github.com/internetarchive/openlibrary/issues/1051

 ## Run tests in a temporary container